 > Linux administration

 The entire ASP.NET stack, especially MVC.
 I stared writing .NET applications when it was version 1.1.

-React + Redux, Angular + Ngrx, AngularJS, and Vue – I have written production apps on all of these frameworks.
+React + Redux, dva + umi, Angular + Ngrx, AngularJS, Gatsby, and Vue – I have built production apps on all.

 My career started in Geographic Information Systems (GIS) in 2003.
 I’m an expert in Esri ArcGIS Desktop, Server, 3D Analyst, Spatial Analyst, Network Analyst, and APIs.
 I’ve built several production systems and tools on this software stack.

 Outside the Esri bubble, I know QGIS, PostGIS, Leaflet, TileMill, Carto, and low-level tools like GDAL, proj.4, and OGR.